-The HD TEST GEN group of sub-menus on the OUTPUT Setup menu is used to configure the HD SDI test generator outputs.
+The HD TEST GEN group of sub-menus in the OUTPUT Setup menu are used to configure the HD SDI test generator outputs.
 (See section 3.6.7.)

 - TG GEN LOCK Input BNC connector for an analog Genlock reference.
 The genlock signal may be a HD tri-level sync or a standard definition colour black video or 0.3 V bi-level sync.
-The input is terminated internally with 75 ohms and is normally connected to one of the sync outputs from the 5600MSC. - HD SDI TG OUT This pair of BNC connectors has serial component video outputs compatible with the SMPTE 292M standard.
-When the HTG Output Mode menu item is set to 4:4:4 these outputs will contain the main channel (YC{B(even)}C{R(even)} or GB(even)R(even)) part of the test signal.
-The HD TEST SIGNALS sub-menu on the OUTPUT Setup menu selects the test signal available on the HD SDI TG OUT connectors.
+The input is terminated internally with 75 ohms and is normally connected to one of the sync outputs from the 5600MSC using a short cable. - HD SDI TG OUT This pair of BNC connectors has serial component video outputs compatible with the SMPTE 292M standard.
+When the HTG Output Mode menu item is set to 4:4:4 these outputs will contain the main channel (YCB(even)CR(even) or GB(even)R(even)) part of the test signal.
+The HD TEST SIGNALS sub-menu in the OUTPUT Setup menu selects the test signal available on the HD SDI TG OUT connectors.
 (See section 3.6.8.) - HD SDI BLACK This pair of BNC connectors has serial component video outputs compatible with the SMPTE 292M standard.
 When the HTG Output Mode menu item is set to 4:2:2 these outputs will contain a black video signal.
-When the HTG Output Mode menu item is set to 4:4:4 these outputs will the Alpha channel (YC{B(odd)}C{R(odd)} or AB(ODD)R(odd)) part of the test signal.
+When the HTG Output Mode menu item is set to 4:4:4 these outputs will contain the Alpha channel $(YC{B(odd)}C{R(odd)})$ or $AB{(ODD)}R{(odd)}$ part of the test signal.